KiranSingh15/CAS-741-Image-Correspondences/src/README.md

 -----------
 ## Results from the Make file

-Once the virtual environment has been created and its dependencies are imported, you should see a new folder titled `venv_ifcs` under the main `src` folder.
+Once the virtual environment has been created and its dependencies are imported, you should see a new folder titled `.venv_ifcs` under the main `src` folder.

 ``` Folder Structure
 `\src\`